Dale Berger, Project Director

 Victoria Romero

-Victoria Romero is a Senior Scientist in the Cognitive Systems division at Charles River Analytics.
-She leads research programs focused on applying current and emerging research from neuroscience and human behavior to improve our ability to assess, predict, and influence behavior.
+Victoria Romero was a major contributor to WISE research as the site was developed.
+She went on to be a Senior Scientist in the Cognitive Systems division at Charles River Analytics.
+She lead research programs focused on applying current and emerging research from neuroscience and human behavior to improve our ability to assess, predict, and influence behavior.
 Victoria applies theories drawn from psychology and neuroscience to develop behavioral models and tools that inform and facilitate target audience analysis, influence campaigns, and strategic communications.

 Michael Healy

-Michael Healy completed his Ph.D. in Cognitive Psychology at CGU in 2004.
+Michael Healy was the primary contributor of Java programming to the WISE Project when the project began.
+He completed his Ph.D. in Cognitive Psychology at CGU in 2004.
 His primary research interests are human memory, cognitive aging, and human-computer interaction.
-Michael was the primary contributor of Java programming to the WISE Project when the project began.

 Chris Aberson

-Chris Aberson is a Psychology Professor at Humboldt State University.
-Chris completed his Ph.D. in Social Psychology at CGU in 1999.
-Chris teaches graduate-level courses in Multivariate Statistics, ANOVA, and Computer Applications as well as undergraduate courses in Introductory Statistics, Intermediate Statistics, and Research Methodology.
+Chris Aberson was an early member of the WISE team and the major contributor to WISE research.
+Chris went on to become a Psychology Professor at Humboldt State University where he taught graduate-level courses in Multivariate Statistics, ANOVA, and Computer Applications as well as undergraduate courses in Introductory Statistics, Intermediate Statistics, and Research Methodology.

 Eric P. Emerson

-Eric Emerson is working as an expert-level Information Systems Specialist for the California State Polytechnic University, Pomona.
-Eric was a key contributor to development of the initial WISE site.
+Eric Emerson was a key contributor to development of the initial WISE site.
+He worked as an expert-level Information Systems Specialist for the California State Polytechnic University, Pomona.

 Jill Huntley